 The entrance to the Cueva de las Manos is screened by a rock wall covered by many hand stencils.
 Within the rock shelter itself, there are five concentrations of rock art, later figures and motifs often superimposed upon those from earlier periods.

 The paintings were executed with natural mineral pigments – iron oxides (red and purple), kaolin (white), natrojarosite (yellow), and manganese oxide (black) – ground and mixed with some form of binder.

-The artistic sequence, which includes three main stylistic groups, began as early as the 10th millennium BP [Before Present].
+The artistic sequence, which includes three main stylistic groups, began as early as the 10th millennium BP [Before the Present].
 The sequence is a long one: archaeological investigations have shown that the site was last inhabited around AD 700 by the possible ancestors of the first Tehuelche people of Patagonia.

-The rock art, its natural environment and the archaeological sites in this region are some of the very important reasons that made this area a focus for archaeological research for more than 25 years.
+The rock art, its natural environment, and the archaeological sites in this region are some of the very important reasons that made this area a focus for archaeological research for more than 25 years.
 These scenes represent a unique window into the first Patagonian hunters’ behavior and their hunting techniques.